bacula-web/bacula-web/README.md

 The best way to get help or ask a question is to submit a bug report using [GitHub project issues](https://github.com/bacula-web/bacula-web/issues).

-> Before submiting any issues, please have a look at the [Bugs and feature request guide](https://docs.bacula-web.org/en/latest/03_gethelp/support.html)
+> Before submitting any issues, please have a look at the [Bugs and feature request guide](https://docs.bacula-web.org/en/latest/03_gethelp/support.html)

 For general questions or feedbacks, you can use [GitHub discussions](https://github.com/bacula-web/bacula-web/discussions)